google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### The result

-If you return to your browser, click on the `Loops` entry and drag out a repeat block, you'll see the resulting block has rectangular connections for all four connection types.
+Return to the browser, click on the `Loops` entry, and drag out a repeat block.
+The resulting block should have rectangular connections for all four connection types.

 ![[Screenshot of a custom renderer with notches, corners, and tabs with fundamentally different shapes than the defaults.]](./custom_notches.png)

 ## Typed connection shapes

-In this step you will create a renderer that sets connection shapes at runtime based on a connection's type checks.
-You will use the default connection shapes and the shapes defined in the previous steps.
+This step will create a renderer that sets connection shapes at runtime based on a connection's type checks.
+It will use the default connection shapes and the shapes defined in the previous steps.

 ### Override `shapeFor(connection)`

-Override the `shapeFor(connection)` function in your `CustomConstantProvider` class definition to return a different connection shape based on the `checks` returned from `connection.getCheck()`.
-Note you will need to delete the previous definition of `shapeFor(connection)` created in previous steps.
+Override the `shapeFor(connection)` function in the `CustomConstantProvider` class definition to return a different connection shape based on the `checks` returned from `connection.getCheck()`.
+Note the previous definition of `shapeFor(connection)` created in previous steps will need to be deleted.

 The new definition of `shapeFor(connection)` will:
 - Return a rectangular tab for inputs and outputs that accept `Number`s and `String`s.